 Buma Boy Edgar Prize

-Since 2013 The Boy Edgar Prijs Foundation is the organizer of the granting and award ceremony of the prize in association with Bimhuis.
-From 2014 Buma Cultuur is the main sponsor of the prize, but the prize is supported by Sena and North Sea Jazz as well.
-Public Broadcasting Company VPRO is a media partner.
+The award ceremony and concert night are organised by the Boy Edgar Prize Foundation in collaboration with the BIMHUIS.
+The Buma Boy Edgar Prize 2020 is brought to you by Buma Culture (main sponsor), the BIMHUIS, the North Sea Jazz organisation and VPRO Vrije Geluiden.
 For many years granting and award ceremony were organized by the Stichting Jazz in Nederand (Foundation for Jazz in the Netherlands).
 In the recent past – until 2013 – the event was organized by Muziek Centrum Nederland (Music Center The Netherlands) in cooperation with VPRO.

 Wessel Ilcken (1924-1957)

 Drummer Wessel Ilcken played in the Piet van Dijk Orchestra during the forties.
 In 1945 he married the orchestra’s singer, Rita Reijs.
 Together they formed their own band in 1950.
 Wessel Ilcken toured extensively abroad and played with Dizzy Gillespie en Stan Kenton, among others.
 Of the many albums he recorded, the Jazz Behind the Dikes series is perhaps the best known.